 The programme trains students from a variety of academic backgrounds to work as statisticians in various sectors including higher education, research institutions, the pharmaceutical industry, central government and national health services.
 It provides training in the theory and practice of statistics with special reference to clinical trials, epidemiology and clinical or laboratory research.

 There is a shortage of well-trained medical statisticians and graduates from this course are in high demand.
 Graduate typically pursue careers in medical and epidemiological research, the pharmaceutical industry and various governmental institutions.
 Find out more about our graduate careers and destinations.

-The PSI Andrew Hewett Prize is founded in memory of Andrew Hewett, an alumnus of the School and awarded by the PSI (Statisticians in the Pharmaceutical Industry) to the best student on the course.
+The Andrew Hewett Prize is founded in memory of Andrew Hewett, an alumnus of the School, and awarded to the best student on the programme.

 Duration: one year full-time; half-time or split-study over two years.
 Ways to study explained.

 Watch staff and students talk about the programme.

 "Obtaining this Master's at the School has put me in a position where I can choose a job I really feel I would enjoy, opening up a huge amount of possibilities."

 By the end of this programme students should be able to: